Daniel-KM/Omeka-S-module-Contribute/README.md

   filled.
 Note: If a property has no value, it can't be edited, even if the property is marked editable.
 To allow to add a value, choose "fillable".
 To allow only one value, set the maximum number of values to 1.
+- To allow to contribute a file, you should define a template for files and set it in the parameters of the main template.
 - If the contribute mode requires token:
   - Create one or more tokens for the resources you want to edit via the link in the sidebar of a resource or the bulk process dropdown at the top of the